 - No mistreatment of the daycare items or furniture.

-The first week of daycare is usually a trial period to see how your child fits in with the other daycare children.
+The first two weeks of daycare is usually a trial period to see how your child fits in with the other daycare children.
 The children I care for are all very sweet to each other so I try to maintain a great group of children that get along with one another as I feel that is VERY important.
+I do not allow a child to stay in the daycare if they cause any type of bodily harm to another child.

-The daycare contract may be terminated by the parent/guardian by giving a 2-week notice prior to the ending date to the Daycare Provider.
-The parent/guardian must pay for the last 2-weeks after giving notice if the child comes the last 2-weeks or not.
-The contract may be terminated without any notice by the childcare provider if the parent/guardian does not abide by the contract rules and policies.
+The daycare contract may be terminated by the parent by giving a 2-week notice prior to the ending date.
+The parent must pay for the last 2-weeks after giving notice if the child attends the daycare the last 2-weeks or not.
+The contract may be terminated without any notice by the Daycare Provider if the parent does not abide by the contract rules and policies or if the child is not adjusting or a good fit for the daycare.